Artheriax/FoE/systems/Monsters.md

 - **Examples:** Salamanders, Hellhounds, Magma Elementals, Fire Imps, Phoenixes (lesser variants).
 - **Behavior:** Inherently destructive and volatile.
 They seek to consume fuel and spread, often leaving scorched earth in their wake.
 They are drawn to sources of heat.
 - **Essence:** They drop Fire Core Essences, burning orbs that contain concentrated thermal energy.
-- **Notable Specimen — The Emberscar** *(Sixth Era)* — A Magma Elemental of unusual size that emerged from a volcanic dungeon in the southern territories.
-Its core temperature exceeded standard Fire Core Essence yield by an estimated factor of eight.
-Engaged and neutralized by the pyromancer Helios and a six-hunter team.
-Essence extracted: Grade Exceptional — MOD Repository.
-Cross-Reference: *systems/Arcane.md — Pyromancy*.

 ### Frost Monsters